|

 Five Card

 Stud is mostly a game of high cards and pairs.
-It is not advisable to play
+You will not find this game

 for straights and flushes unless you have three cards to a straight flush

-on third street, or it looks like you might luck into a straight or flush
+on third street, or when you luck into a straight or flush draw with your fourth

 your opponents on hands.
 Pay close attention to how they each play.